amzy55/ProgrammingPrinciplesBook/Content/chapter5/questions5.md

  - Comment your code well to help with potential logical errors.

  5. ### Why do we hate debugging?
-  Because it’s time-consuming and frustrating.
+  Because itï¿½s time-consuming and frustrating.

  6. ### What is a syntax error?
 Give five examples.
   Syntax errors violate the grammar of the language.
 Examples: